Alayode/youtubeLite/README.md

 ## Features

-JukeTube is an attempt to simplify this scenario.
+ is an attempt to simplify this scenario.

 * Single page app
 * Ajax search